kendricktan/hello-world-zk-dapp/README.md

 ## What does it do?

-Simply put, the zero-knowledge dapp is responsible to verify if a user belongs to a certain group or not, without revealing who that particular person is.
+Simply put, the zero-knowledge dapp is responsible to verify if a user belongs to a certain group, without revealing any more additional information (i.e. who the user is).

 # Getting Started